anhinga/2020-notes/research-drafts/10-lines-thesis.md

   * We are also going to use
       * Arbitrary fixed or variable arity of activation functions
+      * A rich library of powerful built-in activation functions
       * Unbounded network size (⇒unbounded memory)
       * Self-referential and self-modification facilities:
         ability to change weights, topology, and the size of the active part dynamically, on the fly.